BananaPuncher714/LethalQuantities/README.md

   - `MaxPowerCount` - Maximum total power allowed for this category of enemies.
 Different enemy types have different power levels.
 The total power of a level is the sum of the power levels of all existing enemies.
   - `SpawnAmountCurve` - An AnimationCurve with a key ranging from 0 to 1.
 The key represents the percentage of time progressed in the current level.
 The value is the amount of enemies to spawn at the given time.
 	- For example, a curve described by `0:-3, .6:1.5, 1:15` would mean that for the first 60% of the day, almost no enemies are going to spawn, but for the last 40%, a lot will spawn.
   - `SpawnAmountRange` - The range of enemies that can spawn.
 A value of 3 means that 3 more or 3 less enemies can spawn, based on the value returned by the `SpawnAmountCurve`.
 Not available for outside enemy configs.
+This value must be greater than or equal to the amount of days at the start of the quota divided by 2, rounded up.
 - EnemyType - There is one section for each enemy.
 Invalid enemy types are ignored.
   - `MaxEnemyCount` - The total amount of enemies of the given type that can spawn
   - `PowerLevel` - How much power an enemy of the given type counts for